travor20814/react-apollo-flexi-table/README.md

 * `fieldKey` - Define what `dataSource` key you want to take.

 * `flex` - Define field flex in the table.
 It will helps you synchronize header flex and item field flex.

+* `style` - If you want customizing your field style, you can pass any css style you want to override it.

 * `Component` - You can pass your custom component here, and it will replace the origin one.
 Also, some table useful props will pass into your custom component.